stechstudio/laravel-jwt/README.md

  At this point you can be certain that the token:

  1) Has the expected ID
+ 2) Is intended for your app (`aud` claim matches the configured audience)
- 2) Is signed, and the signature is verified (using the configured signature key)
+ 3) Is signed, and the signature is verified (using the configured signature key)
- 3) Has an expiration claim, and has not yet expired
+ 4) Has an expiration claim, and has not yet expired

  ## Retrieving claims